 I, yields the wheel acceleration, which is then integrated to provide wheel velocity.
 In order to keep the wheel speed and vehicle speed positive, limited integrators are used in this model.

-Press the "Play" button on the model toolbar to run the simulation.
+On the Simulation tab, click Run to run the simulation.
 You can also run the simulation by executing the

 sim('sldemo_absbrake') command in MATLAB.
 ABS is turned on during this simulation.